Occupation Report ยท Property & Real Estate

 Your personalised plan

-Quantity Surveyors score 55/100 on average — but your score depends on seniority, location, and skills.
+Quantity Surveyors score 55/100 on average — but your number depends on seniority, sector, and whether Quantity takeoff & measurement is most of your week or a corner of it.

 Not a Quantity Surveyor?
 Check your own score.